Weak Modular Zilber-Pink with Derivatives

-The Ax-Schanuel theorem for the $j$-function that we consider in Section \ref{jAS-ZP} holds for differential fields with commuting derivations.
-However, we need a slightly general version of the theorem where the derivations satisfy a weaker condition than commutation.
+The Ax--Schanuel theorem for the $j$-function that we consider in Section \ref{jAS-ZP} holds for differential fields with commuting derivations.
+However, we need a slightly general version of the theorem where the derivations satisfy a weaker condition than commutativity.
 In this section we introduce the necessary tools for generalising some statements from commuting to non-commuting derivations.

 Let $C\subseteq K$ be fields.
 We define the \emph{Lie bracket} on $\Der(K/C)$ by It is easy to verify that $[D_1,D_2] \in \Der(K/C)$ and $\Der(K/C)$ is a Lie algebra over $C$.
 Two derivations commute if and only if their Lie bracket is zero.